DivineOps/sasha-rosenbaum-site/content/blog/stand-with-ukraine/index.md

 <img src="summary.jpg" alt="Stand with Ukraine"  />

-This post is my personal view of the current situation in Ukraine.
+This post is my voice, my personal view of the current situation in Ukraine.
 Even though I am personally safe, I am experiencing some degree of fear posting these words.
 I am free to speak my mind because I live in a democratic country, and I don't have close relatives in Russia who could be threatened to silence me.
 Many of my friends are not so lucky.

 # What is happening